 Glass teapots are microwavable and dishwasher safe, making this an excellent addition to anyone's kitchen who is an avid tea consumer.
 The only downfall to using glass teapots is the fact that they do not have good heat retention.
 So in reality, the only good time to use these type of teapots is right before the tea is consumed, so the tea does not cool off to quickly.

-Ceramic and porcelain teapots have a wide variety of colors and designs to choose from when searching for the perfect set for your kitchen.
+Ceramic and porcelain teapots have a wide variety of colours and designs to choose from when searching for the perfect set for your kitchen.
 This is another type of teapot that also does not have adequate heat retention.

 Although the cost of sliver teapots run rather high, they are absolutely beautiful to have in your kitchen.
 This type of teapot is more or less a luxury item and used for mainly special occasions within the household.
 So if you are searching for the perfect teapot for holiday season, a silver pot would be the most beneficial choice.

 The most popular types of teapot sold on the shelf are made out of some type of steel.
 They are excellent to use for kettles, but do not retain heat as well as a cast iron teapot would.
-Steel teapots also have a very wide range in colors and designs, making it easy to find the perfect set for your home.
+Steel teapots also have a very wide range in colours and designs, making it easy to find the perfect set for your home.